Lexi Kilfoyl: Professional career

 On January 29, 2025, Kilfoyl was drafted first overall by the Bandits in the inaugural AUSL draft.
 On June 7, 2025, during the first game of the season against the Talons, Kilfoyl earned the first win in AUSL history.

 International career

 Kilfoyl represented the United States at the 2017 Junior Women's Softball World Championship and won a gold medal.
 She again represented the United States at the 2019 WBSC U-19 Women's Softball World Cup where she posted a 2–0 record with eight strikeouts, and allowed only two hits in 7 1/3 innings and won a gold medal.
+On August 3, 2026, she won a gold medal representing the United States at the USA Softball International Cup.

 Personal life

 Kilfoyl was born to Darin and Christine Kilfoyl, and has one sister, Kaela, and three brothers, Kasey, Darin and Andrew.
 Darin played college baseball at St. Johns River State and the University of North Florida.
 Andrew played college football at the University of South Florida and Bowling Green State University.